hashicorp/terraform-provider-azurerm/website/docs/r/cosmosdb_sql_role_assignment.html.markdown

 * `role_definition_id` - (Required) The resource ID of the Cosmos DB SQL Role Definition.

 * `scope` - (Required) The data plane resource path for which access is being granted through this Cosmos DB SQL Role Assignment.
 Changing this forces a new resource to be created.

+* `name` - (Optional) The GUID as the name of the Cosmos DB SQL Role Assignment - one will be generated if not specified.
+Changing this forces a new resource to be created.

 ## Attributes Reference